TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-apis/tyk-gateway-api/api-definition-objects/custom-analytics.md

 {{< /warning >}}

-## Guide to set up and test tag headers in the dashboard
+## How to set up and test tag headers in the dashboard?

 1. In the Dashboard, with an API configured, open your API and head to "Advanced Options".
 2. Set up: Navigate down to the Tag Headers section and add `X-Team-Name` to the list.